EdenElbaz10/STEP-calibration/psychometric_functions/README.md

 # Psychometric Function Fitting (Bayesian Models)

-This folder contains the data and R script used to fit Bayesian hierarchical psychometric functions to both objective (2AFC performence)and subjective (PAS ratings) results collected using the Method of Constant Stimuli (MOCS; Laming & Laming, 1992).
+This folder contains the data and R script used to fit Bayesian hierarchical psychometric functions to both objective (2AFC performance) and subjective (PAS ratings) results, collected using the Method of Constant Stimuli (MOCS).
+In this procedure, stimulus intensity was operationalized as the inter-stimulus interval (ISI) between the prime and the mask in a metacontrast masking paradigm.

 ## Contents
 - `all_grouped_data.csv`: objective accuracy data across different ISIs for 40 participants.